alexvaigm/maven-hello-world/readme.md

 # Maven Hello World CI/CD Pipeline

-A complete DevOps pipeline for a simple Java Maven application with GitHub Actions, Docker, and Helm deployment.
+A complete DevOps pipeline for a simple Java Maven application with GitHub Actions, Docker, and Helm Job deployment.

 ## 🚀 Features